mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Greta and Johnny are married.
 Greta is 70 and had a gross income of $12,000 in wages for the tax year.
 Johnny is 75, and his gross income was $4,000 for the year, and it was all Social Security.
 Johnny is also legally blind.
 They plan to file separate tax returns (MFS).
 Do they have a filing requirement?

-A. **Yes, both must file, because they have chosen to file separate returns (MFS). correct**
+A. Yes, both must file, because they have chosen to file separate returns (MFS). correct
 B. Only Johnny must file a return.
 Greta is not required to file, because her only income is from wages.
 C. Neither has to file a return, because they are both senior citizens.
 D. Only Greta must file a return.
 Johnny is not required to file.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 71% of students.

 Correct Answer Explanation for A: